 The aim of this course is to foster an understanding of how environments and their characteristic organisms respond to Quaternary environmental change and how fossil evidence from such organisms may enable us to reconstruct Quaternary environments with increasing degrees of precision.
-This aim is achieved by developing an understanding of past environmental changes.
+This aim is achieved by developing an understanding of past environmental changes, particularly those of the Quaternary, as exemplified by palaeoecological evidence.
+Attention is focused on the principal forms of palaeoecological evidence that have been useful in southern Africa, in particular pollen analysis, and other proxies for environmental conditions.
+The major features of environmental change and its impact are illustrated with examples drawn mainly from southern Africa.
+The aim is amplified with reference to the contemporary environmental changes that characterise southern Africa, coupled with their ecological and biogeographical implications for the future.
+There is a focus on practical methods and skills.